nuls-io/nuls-v2/README.md

-# nuls_2.0
+Description:

-a nuls cross-chain version
+The satellite chain is a nuls cross-chain version, which is currently launched.
+Here is the repository prepared in advance.